ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2017-10-24-40-tom-coombs-behaviour-modification-meghan-radke-design-process-review.md

 ---
 layout: post
-title: 2017 Oct-#40: Tom Coombs: "Behaviour Modification" / Meghan Radke: "Design Process review"
+title: 2017 Oct-#40 -  Tom Coombs -  "Behaviour Modification" / Meghan Radke -  "Design Process review"
-snippet: Before we start...
-Just a message from the organisers - if you reserve a ticket and then can't ...
+snippet: Before we start- Just a message from the organisers - if you reserve a ticket and then can't -
 ---
 98 participants